Mamo1031/ARP/assignment1_new/README.md

 ## Architecture Sketch
 [Architecture Sketch PDF](images/assignment1.pdf)

-- **main.c**:
-   - The main component of the program handles process management, inter-process communication, and overall system initialization.
+- **main.c**: handles process management, inter-process communication, and overall system initialization.
    - Allows Inter-Process Communication.
 Creates multiple pipes for communication between processes that are the "server", "drone", "obstacles", and "targets".
 This allows the components to exchange information during execution.
    - Uses the fork() system call to create these processes and execvp() to execute their respective binaries.
 Those processes are the server, the drone, the obstacles, the targets and the keyboard manager.
    - A separate process that monitors the state of the child processes is created to ensure that the system is operating correctly and handles failures if any child process stops unexpectedly.